Starting Over In Life | 7 Key Things You Should Know

 “A tremendously liberating gift awaits those who are willing to look upon past challenges as opportunities for growth.”

-You must look at this starting over process as just that: a learning experience.
+You must look at this starting over the process as just that: a learning experience.

-No matter what the situation was that brought you to this moment in your life, you can use it to your advantage by learning from it and growing in a new way.
+No matter what situation brought you to this moment in your life and learned how to start over again, you can use it to your advantage by learning from it and growing in a new way.

-These lessons that you’ll learn from this difficult time in your life will build up a foundation of strength within yourself that will hold you up as you move forward to an ever-expanding life that is better and more invigorating than before.
+These lessons that you’ll learn from this challenging time in your life will build a foundation of strength within yourself that will hold you up as you move forward to an ever-expanding life that is better and more invigorating than before.

-Personal growth is all about appreciating the difficult times for the lessons that they teach you and knowing that you were able to get through them and that you’ll also survive the next challenge, no matter what it happens to be.
+Personal growth is all about appreciating the difficult times for the lessons they teach you and knowing that you could get through them and that you’ll also survive the next challenge, no matter what happens.

-A significant change in your life can definitely be painful, and even emotionally devastating, but when you start to get up off the floor, and then off your knees, and begin to look up and outward again, you’ll be able to learn from these experiences and grow past them.
+A significant change in your life can be painful and even emotionally devastating.
+Still, when you start to get up off the floor, and then off your knees, and begin to look up and outward again, you’ll be able to learn from these experiences and grow past them.

 That’s where you are right now, and it is time to start over again.

 Write down all the different lessons directly related to this time in your life.
-Pick out and acknowledge the most significant lesson that you’ve learned.
+Pick out and acknowledge the most important lesson that you’ve learned.

 “Peace if possible, but truth at any rate.”

-Real or unreal can also be thought about in terms of true or untrue.
+Real or unreal can also be thought-about as true or untrue.
 Let’s dive into understanding what this means.